6 Fascinating Bird Facts About Wild Turkeys

 Discover what category turkeys ranked “fastest” in on our “fastest birds of North America” list!

 Every year, the average American eats around 16 pounds of wild turkeys’ domestic cousins.
-Up to 44 million of these birds are devoured on Thanksgiving.
+We devour 44 million of these birds on Thanksgiving.
 That adds up to 736 million pounds of meat in one day (and countless naps on the couch).

-Want more bird fun facts?
+Want more fascinating bird facts?
 Check out 14 mind-blowing facts about woodpeckers.

 Bnbbyc17 Vicky MarellaCourtesy Vicky Marella